Sunk Loto: 2000–2007: Big Picture Lies to Between Birth and Death

 On 17 November 2003 they issued their second album, Between Birth and Death, a significantly darker and heavier effort with Phil McKellar (Grinspoon, Silverchair, Spiderbait) producing.
 It peaked at number 48 on the ARIA Albums Chart, No. 13 on the ARIA Australasian Artists and No. 4 on the ARIA Heavy Rock & Metal chart.
 Its lead single, "Everything Everyway", had appeared in October 2003, and reached the top 50 on the ARIA Singles Chart.
 At the ARIA Music Awards of 2004, McKellar was nominated for ARIA Award for Engineer of the Year for his work on Between Birth and Death.

 Alessio observed, "the band were struggling with a falling popularity, as well as dealing with managers who were ripping them off.
 Then the SonyBMG merger resulted in Sunk being dropped from the label."
 In 2006 Sean Van Gennip departed the band due to creative differences and was replaced on bass guitar by Rob Kaay (ex-Full Scale).
 The band finished a short Australian tour at the end of that year and planned to record their third studio album.
 McDonald wanted to "take their sound down an even darker path."
 Dane, Jason and Kaay decided in May 2007 to work on a new project without McDonald, due to irreparable creative and personal reasons.
 Sunk Loto played their final show at the Hard Rock Hotel, Gold Coast on 14 December 2007.

 The Brown brothers and Kaay formed a new band, the Flood, which was short-lived.
 Some of their tracks appeared on Kaay's Soundcloud page.
 Jason and Dane Brown later created Electric Horse with ex-members of fellow Gold Coast band, Lump.
 Electric Horse issued an EP, Translations (2010), and a studio album, Venomous (2013).
 McDonald was briefly a member of another Gold Coast group, Miacarla, before leaving the music industry.

+2022–present: Reformation

 After 15 years of being on hiatus, the band's founding members, Luke Mcdonald, Sean Van Gennip, Jason Brown & Dane Brown decided to reform Sunk Loto in 2022.
-The band announced three shows in SE Queensland that immediately sold out and further touring has been announced for later in 2022.
+The band announced three shows in SE Queensland that immediately sold out and further touring was announced for later in 2022.

+The band announced on 22 August 2023 that guitarist and co-founder Luke McDonald was no longer in the band.

+On September 4, 2023, Rohan Stevenson of Melbourne instrumental band 'I Built The Sky' was announced as McDonald's replacement, taking up lead guitar duties as a fulltime member of the band.
+On 3 October 2023, the band officially released the track The Gallows Wait, their first new music in almost 20 years.